sofianedjerbi/SolutionsArchitectAssociateNotes/docs/Databases.md

 ## RDS Multi AZ (Disaster Recovery)

 Synchronous replication **only as a failover** in another AZ for availability.
 **Read replicas can also be used as Multi AZ** for Disaster Recovery.
+To change to the failover instance, **RDS just change the CNAME record**.

 ## From single AZ to multi AZ